-Copyright (c) 2019 - 2020 SNIA.
+Copyright (c) 2016 - 2025 Storage Networking Industry Association.
 All rights reserved.
 All other trademarks or registered trademarks are the property of their respective owners.

-The SNIA hereby grants permission for individuals to use this document for personal use only, and for corporations and other business entities to use this document for internal use only (including internal copying, distribution, and display) provided that:
+Storage Networking Industry Association (SNIA) hereby grants permission for individuals to use this document for personal use only, and for corporations and other business entities to use this document for internal use only (including internal copying, distribution, and display) provided that:

 - 1. Any text, diagram, chart, table or definition reproduced must be reproduced in its entirety with no alteration, and, - 2.
-Any document, printed or electronic, in which material from this document (or any portion hereof) is reproduced must acknowledge the SNIA copyright on that material, and must credit the SNIA for granting permission for its reuse.
+Any document, printed or electronic, in which material from this document (or any portion hereof) is reproduced must acknowledge SNIA copyright on that material, and must credit SNIA for granting permission for its reuse.